VT-Evia/content-discipline/stage3/activity.md

 #### Sample Prompt

 We have included a [sample, detailed prompt](sample-prompt.md) related to this assignment for an LLM chat agent.
-This prompt asks the chat agent to create the HTML, CSS, and JS files for a website for the top 10 songs on the hit parade.
-But students can customize the prompt for any topic, including for the project that they started in Stage 2.
+This prompt asks the chat agent to create the HTML, CSS, and JS files for a website.
+Students will need to customize the audience, topic domain, and content model in the prompt before asking the chat agent to generate the code.

 ---